 Erasure of lodges

-Twenty-three lodges have closed and have surrendered their Warrants.
-They are:
+The Board has received a report that eighteen lodges have closed and have surrendered their Warrants.
+The lodges are:

 Quarterly Communication of Grand Lodge